 1. Repeat Customer Rate

-Repeat customer rate, though a simple metric, can provide powerful insight into customer loyalty.
-It represents the number of repeat customers divided by your total customer count, and provides a snapshot perspective of customer sentiment.
+Repeat purchase rate, or repeat customer rate, is a simple metric that can provide powerful insights into customer loyalty.
+It represents the number of repeat customers divided by your total customer count and provides a snapshot perspective of customer sentiment.

 One of the easiest ways to improve repeat rate in an ecommerce setting is by implementing a few simple strategies that entice people back to your store.
 For example, you could offer incentives for first-time customers, like free or discounted shipping on their next purchase.
 You could also invite them to join your email list to receive exclusive offers and promotions.